 But, for the love of all that is right in this world, avoid this movie too.

 18- A Book You can’t find on shelves anymore that you love - Voyage of the Basset by James Christensen; This book is a conundrum.
 The professional reviewers hated it and said to skip it by; that children didn't deserve this overwrought, sentimental work.
 But everyone who read it seems to have enjoyed it.
 Sadly it is rare enough that the only copy on Amazon will often be more than fifty.
-I was lucky to stumble across this book and buy it on a whim while it was cheap.
+I was lucky to stumble across this book and buy it on a whim while it was cheap.19- A Book that changed your mind about a particular subject (non-fiction) - The Freedom Writers' Diary by Erin Gruwell; This is a book that shows just how difficult life can be even in the US and how important school is.
+Made me consider just how much of a difference a teacher can make.

 20-A Book you would recommend to an ignorant/racist/closed minded person - Depends on their ignorance.